himan243/MILTON-SIH26/docs/BModel.md

 - Offer help through WhatsApp and local language support

 ### Institutional onboarding
+- Physical visiting, asking for needed commodities
 - Create a business inquiry form
 - Add bulk order and partnership options
-- Provide sample catalog and pricing tiers
+- Provide sample catalogue and pricing tiers
-- Keep sales conversations direct and human
+- Keep sales conversations direct and human(with admins)

 This is like opening a shop in a busy market: first you need trust, then you need easy entry, then repeat customers.